No. 4 Squadron RAAF: A Flight

-A Flight is composed of aircrew responsible for operating four Pilatus PC-9A(F) Forward Air Control (FAC) variant aircraft.
+A Flight is composed of aircrew responsible for operating four Pilatus PC-21(F) Forward Air Control (FAC) variant aircraft.
 The PC-21 in grey paintwork differs in appearance from the standard multi-coloured RAAF PC-21.
 The aircraft are based at RAAF Base Williamtown to train ADF Joint Terminal Attack Controllers (JTAC).

-B Flight Combat Control Team (CCT)
+B Flight: Combat Control Team (CCT)

 B Flight is the Combat Control Team (CCT), composed of Combat Controllers responsible for reconnaissance, joint terminal attack control and advanced force operations, doing so either as part of a larger advanced force (supporting the SASR or Commandos from the 1st or 2nd Commando Regiment), or independently.
-Combat Controllers provide a range of capabilities, including from Forward Air Control of Offensive Air Support, Landing Zone Reconnaissance, Aviation Meteorology Observation and Airspace Management.
+Combat Controllers provide a range of capabilities, including Forward Air Control of Offensive Air Support, Landing Zone Reconnaissance, Aviation Meteorology Observation and Airspace Management.

 The Special Tactics Project was formed in 2007 to train air force personnel as Combat Controllers similar to US Air Force combat controllers, following a request by the Army Special Operations Command in 2006.
 Between 2008 and 2009, three intakes completed initial training and four members deployed during combat operations in Afghanistan with the Special Operations Task Group (SOTG).
 Combat Controllers served continuously with the SOTG from 2008 rotating controllers at each SOTG rotation until withdrawal.
 In July 2009, the Special Tactics Project became B Flight in the reformed No. 4 Squadron.

 Selection to become a Combat Controller is open to any ADF member and involves completion of the 8-week CCT Intake Course providing preparatory ground skills training and to prepare volunteers for the Special Forces Entry Test.
 Volunteers need to pass the Special Forces Entry Test, complete the Commando Reinforcement Training Cycle, Joint Terminal Attack Controller, Aviation Meteorology, Assault Zone Reconnaissance and Air Weapons Delivery courses.
 After passing selection and completing nearly two years of training, the Combat Controller is issued with a grey beret featuring a Sykes-Fairbain (commando) dagger.

 C Flight

 C Flight delivers the ADF Joint Terminal Attack Controller (JTAC) course as well as the ongoing accreditation of graduates.
 In 2005, the Air Force became the first foreign air force to receive Joint Terminal Attack Controller (JTAC) accreditation from the United States Joint Forces Command (USJFCOM).
 The six-week JTAC course teaches planning, briefing, controlling and reporting of close air support (CAS).
-The JTAC course is conducted twice a year with aim of graduating 32 students a year.
+The JTAC course is conducted twice a year, with the aim of graduating 32 students a year.
 More than 300 students have graduated since 1997.